 - Review the customer’s service contract and warranty details.

 - Check-in (or out) a new service call along with the timestamp and location.

 This mobile app also covers additional functionalities such as to-do lists, pricing, and warehouse-related data.

 The service module app offers benefits like:

 - Providing immediate customer service through field service technicians.

 - Securing all service-related data on mobile phones.

-As outlined in this article, the SAP customer service module offers extensive capabilities that can elevate the quality of your customer service.
+As outlined in this article, the customer service module in SAP Business One offers extensive capabilities that can elevate the quality of your customer service.
 Additionally, the mobile phone app allows field technicians to access relevant information while attending to on-site calls.

 Since its inception, Praxis Info Solutions has delivered customized SAP Business One solutions to customers of SAP based on their requirements.
 Here is a published blog on how to understand service calls in SAP Business One.